Eliastik/snakeia/README.md

 A Snake version with an artificial intelligence.
 This version has many game modes.
 You can play against the AI, or let it play alone.
 A Battle Royale mode is also available, this mode sees between 2 and 100 AI fight!
 Many settings are available to vary the games.
 A Levels mode (for the player and the AI) is also available, it's a series of level with a particular goal to achieve (get a minimum score, get a score in time, …).
 Downloadable levels are available.

-Game programmed in pure JavaScript (no JQuery or other JavaScript frameworks) and object oriented.
+Game written in pure JavaScript and object oriented.

 * Online version of this game: [www.eliastiksofts.com/snakeia/demo](http://www.eliastiksofts.com/snakeia/demo/)
 * Github repository: [https://github.com/Eliastik/snakeia](https://github.com/Eliastik/snakeia)